timcmartin/dotfiles/README.md

 - `.stow-local-ignore` ensures only intended files are symlinked.
 - Context-specific configuration (e.g., git email) is handled automatically based on your macOS user account.
 - For any manual steps, refer to the checklist above.

 ---

+## TODO

+- Update catppuccin and tmux setup.
+- XCode back in Brewfile.

+---